ruthtillman/batch-extract-ead-to-csv/README.md

 ## To use

-1. Edit variable `directory` (line 60) or turn it into a `raw_input` string and add to the end.
+1. Edit variable `directory` (line 61) or turn it into a `raw_input` string and add to the end.
-2. Edit appropriate lines in `createCSV` (line 71).
+2. Edit appropriate lines in `createCSV` (line 72).
 Lines which should be considered have comments explaining the internal uses.
+3. Make any decisions in line 11 re: the desired separator between `<part>` elements
-3. Run `python process.py`
+4. Run `python process.py`